The Battle of Borodino: Napoleon in Russia 1812: Reception

 Writing in Moves only a few months after Borodino was published, Martin Campion noted, "So far the two sides seem well-balanced, but the French have to be very careful on the first day as they come on the board in driblets that can be overwhelmed in detail if they don't treat the Russians with respect."
 Writing in The Guide to Simulations/Games for Education and Training almost a decade later, Campion called this "a simple game but it can be a lengthy one."
-He concluded, "The mechanics are not very reliable but the game looks very authentic and the problems of the game are analagous to the problems of the actual battle."
+He concluded, "The mechanics are not very reliable but the game looks very authentic and the problems of the game are analogous to the problems of the actual battle."

 In his 1977 book The Comprehensive Guide to Board Wargaming, Nicholas Palmer called this a "Very simple and fast-moving game, based on the introductory Napoleon at Waterloo, yet durably popular with the hard-core."

 Although Roy Gibson called Borodino "One of my favorite SPI games, played more frequently than any other single game", he did note several problems, and in the first two issues of Phoenix, wrote extensive outlines of how the game could be improved: